tommydotcf/luna-wktui-base/luna/index.md

 2. Copy the **Public IP** for **weblogic** instance and paste it in text file.

     ![Copy IP](images1/15.png)
+    > If you don't see any instance, then please wait until you see **weblogic** instance.
+Keep refreshing the window.

 3. Click **Applications** -> **Internet** -> **TigerVNC Viewer**.